rototor/pdfbox-graphics2d/README.md

 ## Changes

 Version 0.27 (not released yet):
- - Implement getFontMetrics().stringWidth() correctly in the case a PDFont is used to draw the text [#16](https://github.com/rototor/pdfbox-graphics2d/issues/16).
+ - Internal API breakage to implement getFontMetrics().stringWidth() correctly in the case a PDFont is used to draw the text [#16](https://github.com/rototor/pdfbox-graphics2d/issues/16).
    Thanks to @megri for reporting this problem.